NCAT is the main forum for resolving tenancy disputes between landlords and tenants in New South Wales.

 - Rental bond application (PDF , 189.3 KB)

 Lodge your application at any NCAT Registry Office, NSW Fair Trading or Service NSW Centre.

 Refer to the Tenancy and social housing fact sheet (PDF , 764.9 KB) for the types of orders that can be made.

 Fees are payable for tenancy applications.
 View our fees and charges.

 Time limits apply for some types of tenancy orders.
 Check the application form for details.

 If you apply outside of the time limit, you can request a time extension as part of your application.
 NCAT will not always agree to a request for a time extension.

 Is the landlord or tenant a permanent resident in another State?
 Check if you matter is affected by federal jurisdiction.

-Landlords and property managers should complete the Hearing notes form [PDF 93kB] before arriving at the NCAT hearing.
+Landlords and property managers should complete the Hearing notes form (PDF , 207.6 KB) before arriving at the NCAT hearing.

 NCAT can make a wide range of orders in tenancy cases.
-Check the application form for the full list of orders the Tribunal can make.
 These include: